 However, a branch line to Hemet opened in 1888, and the depot served as a transfer facility.
 In 1910, underground water was discovered and developed.
 Cultivation of alfalfa became a major commodity of the valley, and the depot and railroad became the focus of intense activity.
 World War II also saw more railroad activity at the depot.
 But, after the war, in 1947 passenger service ended.
 The coming of imported Colorado River water in 1953 and the introduction of White Rose potatoes revived railroad traffic once again.

 As water for irrigation became increasingly more expensive, the cultivation of potatoes declined.
 This contributed to the closing of the Perris Depot as the Santa Fe freight agency in 1969.
-The depot structure was given to the Orange Empire Railway Museum for historic preservation.
-It continues to serve the City of Perris as a cultural center, serving not only as a functional railway station for trains to the OERM museum site, but also housing the Perris Valley Historical and Museum Association (PVH&MA) and its collection of local history artifacts.
+The depot structure was given to the Museum for historic preservation.
+It continues to serve the City of Perris as a cultural center, serving not only as a functional railway station for trains to the Museum site, but also housing the Perris Valley Historical and Museum Association (PVH&MA) and its collection of local history artifacts.
 The building was placed on the National Register of Historic Places in 1994.

 History courtesy of the PVH&MA

 Click here for a pdf copy of “Perris and Its Railroad”, by Richard Dodge, a 1959 history of the California Southern Railroad.

 Restoration nearing completion, 2008